Theatre and performance courses at Salford

 If performance lecturers had to pick a scene, musical, show or a one-liner to sum them up, what would it be?’

-I’m not sure this sums me up, but I love the late Nigel Charnock in DV8’s 1992 physical theatre piece Strange Fish.
+I’m not sure if this sums me up, but I love the late Nigel Charnock in DV8’s 1992 physical theatre piece Strange Fish.
 Particularly the bar scene where his skilful yet awkward physicality and his sheer needy energy exhaust me just watching him!'
 Niki Woods, Senior Lecturer in Performance.
 Programme Leader Theatre and Performance Practice and Artistic Director New Adelphi Theatre

 There are so many quotes from my favourite film Saturday Night and Sunday Morning that I could choose.
 It was adapted by Alan Sillitoe from his debut novel into a 1960 film starring Salford's very own Albert Finney, and was directed by Karel Reisz.
 I'm still so familiar with the script that I'm almost word perfect and love the energy and defiance of the character Arthur Seaton.
 There are so many lines that the character has that I could quote, however: